 Regular IRA Contributions.
-You may annually contribute up to the lesser of 100% of your compensation or \$5,500 (for tax year 2014 and 2015).
-The regular IRA contribution amounts are increased annually to reflect a cost-of-living adjustment, if any.
+You may annually contribute up to the lesser of 100% of your compensation or \$5,000 for tax year 2008 and thereafter.
+Regular IRA contribution amounts after 2008 may be increased for cost-of-living adjustments.

 Catch-up Contributions.
 If you are age 50 or older before the end of the tax year, you may make an additional catch-up contribution to your IRA for that tax year of up to \$1,000.